The Oslo Centre for Urban and Landscape Research is based at the Institute of Urbanism and Landscape, AHO.

-Research at the centre includes various forms of propositional and design based enquiry as well as comparative, critical and historical research.
-It encourages inter-disciplinary approaches to the research of cities and landscapes, and often involves case based studies and field work.
+Research at the centre includes various forms of propositional and design-based enquiry as well as comparative, critical and historical research.
+It encourages inter-disciplinary approaches to the research of cities and landscapes and often involves case-based studies and fieldwork.

 Geographically, research at the centre converges on Norwegian and northern landscapes and cities – with a particular focus on Oslo and the Oslo region as well as the Arctic region.
-In addition to this, and providing a key komparative dimension, ongoing research deals with urbanism and landscape in emerging economies in various parts of the world.
+In addition to this, and providing a key comparative dimension, ongoing research deals with urbanism and landscape in emerging economies in various parts of the world.

-Research within the centre has a strong relation to the educational programmes (MA in Architecture, MA in Landscape Architecture and MA in Urbanism), and the master level teaching at the institute is research based.
+Research within the centre has a strong relation to the educational programmes (MA in Architecture, MA in Landscape Architecture and MA in Urbanism), and the master level teaching at the institute is research-based.